RomainVivier/Unity-KeyBinder/README.md

 ## Architecture :

-The keybinder use to main concepts: Actions and Bindings.
-Actions are defined by the developer, Bindings are filled by the player (But the developer would be well inspired to provide default bindings.)
+The keybinder use two main concepts: Actions and Bindings.
+Actions are defined by the developer, Bindings are filled by the player (But the developer would have to provide default bindings.)

   * Actions, as you may suppose, are actions in the game (ie firing, turning left, strafing right, etc...).
 There are two kind of actions: *KeyActionConfig* that can be binded to keys and *AxisActionConfig* that can be binded to axis controls (joystick axis, triggers, etc..)
   * Bindings are defined through the *KeyConfig* class, and map a key (or an axis) to a developer defined action.